k-Color Multi-Robot Motion Planning: The Unlabeled Case: Pumped Configurations

+\rsecafter In this section, we present our main contribution --- a sampling-based algorithm for the unlabeled problem.
+At a high level the \algup algorithm bears some resemblance to the PRM algorithm, as they both generate a collection of samples that form a roadmap.
+However, the structures and subroutines used by \algup are quite different from the ones used by PRM.
+Thus, we describe \algup independently from PRM.

-\rsecafter In this section we present our main contribution --- a sampling-based algorithm for the unlabeled problem.
-The algorithm, \algup, generates a collection of geometrically-embedded graphs.
-These are called \emph{pebble graphs} and enable to map valid movements of pebbles from one pebble placement to the other on these graphs, into motions of robots between configurations.
+\algup generates a collection of geometrically-embedded graphs.
+These are called \emph{pebble graphs} and enable the mapping of valid movements of pebbles from one pebble placement to the other on these graphs, into motions of robots between configurations.
 The vertices of such pebble graphs are \sr configurations while the edges represent \sr paths.
 We generate a pebble graph by sampling a set of single-robot configurations, called \emph{pumped configurations}, of size larger than the actual number of robots, to seemingly accommodate an increased number of robots.

 This technique makes use of the fact that our problem does not involve one complex robot, but rather a collection of robots operating in the same configuration space.
 This is in contrast with a popular \sbs technique that considers the group of robots as one \emph{composite robot}.
 In our opinion, the latter suffers from an acute disadvantage compared to our technique.
 We will demonstrate this claim experimentally and discuss the benefits of \algup and \algkp in depth later on.